p-costa/SNaC/utils/snac_grid_generator/README.md

 The select, move, and resize viewport tools edit block bounds directly.
 A move or resize invalidates the last structural check and refreshes the grid preview.
-Undo and redo retain up to 100 coalesced project edits; reset can be undone, while opening another project starts a fresh history.
+Undo and redo retain up to 100 coalesced project edits, including decomposition diagnostics; reset can be undone, while opening another project starts a fresh history.

 For an exported case, the important files are: